 Instructor driven computer classes are designed to increase skills in Microsoft Word and Excel.
 An Introduction to Computers class is also available for beginners.

 Provides on-the-job coaching to ensure that the employed individual understands, and can perform, his or her job duties to the employer’s satisfaction.
 Note: This service is limited to 90 days unless funded by DDA for long-term services.

 Provides community access in a social, educational, recreational, and/or vocational setting to individuals with developmental disabilities.

 What types of jobs do people get when we help them find work?

 People receiving employment services work in various industries based on their interests and skills sets.

 What will I need to do to get a job?

-You will need to show up on time to the program when scheduled, you will need to fully participate in job readiness activities, you will need to be open to learning new things about yourself and the types of jobs available to you.
+You will need to show up on time to the program when scheduled, fully participate in job readiness activities and be open to learning new things about yourself and the types of jobs available to you.